 A planning degree provides students with the knowledge and skills to be able to make decisions that shape the processes of growth and development.
-We currently face many major challenges – attracting investment, creating jobs, protecting the environment, energy policy, housing supply, transport links, providing local amenities – and planning affects how these things happen.
-Therefore, as future planners you will have a very important role to play in shaping the future.
+We currently face many urban challenges – attracting investment, creating jobs, protecting the environment, energy policy, housing supply, transport links, providing local amenities – and planning affects how these things happen.
+Therefore, as future planners you will have an important role to play in shaping the future.

 Planning, Environment and Development Degree highlights